koihin/diceandgames/content/post/rtz-missions.md

 - Ammo-Crates x 2
 - Tank-Traps x 2
 - Rubbles x 3

 ### Objective
 Players score VP for controlling or contesting the Objectives as follows:
+- Turn 1 - no scoring of VPs.
+- Turn 2 onwards, at the end of each Turn, each Controlled Objective is worth 2 VP.
+Each Contested is worth 1 VP.

+Furthermore, if you do not contest at least 1 yellow Objective that Turn, you do not score any VP from the Objectives (you can still score Secondary Objectives).

+If you control both yellow Objectives, you get a bonus 8 VP for a total of (4 + 8) 12 VP.

+For this mission, it is highly recommended you play with Secondary Objectives.

+### Victory Conditions
+Turn 3 onwards, at the end of each Turn, if one side controls both yellow Objectives and has more VPs than the other, that side is the winner and the game ends.
+Otherwise game ends at Turn 5 and highest VP wins the game, Defender breaks ties.

+***
+## Mission 5 - Heart of the City
+{{< figure src="/images/mission-a5-mat.png" link="/images/mission-a5-mat.png">}}

+### Description
+This is a typical mission and map for Zverograd, where many buildings having been reduced to rubble.
+Two buildings flank two objectives (green square with O) of the scenario.
+The 4 Objectives represent control over the area over the course of the game.

+### Size of Game
+This scenario is suitable for Battle to Big Battle size games (80 and up) with 100 AP being common.
+Commanders will need to study the layout carefully to decide what units to bring and anticipate what opposition you will face.

+### Deployment
+Attacker units enter board from the blue edge.
+Defender enter the board from the red edge.
+Standard deployment rules apply (but can be modified as required by the story).

+Due to the environmental challenges of Zverograd, Airborne Units cannot deploy within Range 2 of the enemy deployment zone.

+### Terrain
+The board has 2 buildings as their main features.
+The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent Vehicles from entering or passing through.
+Follow the placement of Objectives as per the map.
+The purple squares are impassable terrain and block line of sight.

+Before Deployment, starting with the Defender, place the following terrain pieces within Range 2 of any Objective but not on the Objective itself, one terrain piece at a time, alternating between players.
+You cannot place a terrain piece within a building or with another terrain piece.
+You cannot place Rubbles on or adjacent to any deployment zone or yellow Objective.

+Each Player:
+- Ammo-Crates x 2
+- Rubbles x 4

+### Objective
+Players score VP for controlling or contesting the Objectives as follows: